 In 2019, we launched our recycled activewear capsule collection.
-Made from recycled polyester fibres, we’re giving fibres a new life.
-We’re committed to bringing you more recycled products as we work towards making the stuff you love, more sustainably.
+Made from recycled polyester fibres, we’re giving old fibres a new life with new active tights, shorts and crops.

 Cotton On Body cotton intimates

-By purchasing Body cotton products such as intimates, you’re supporting initiatives that improve the livelihood of cotton farmers around the world and helping reduce the impact of farming on the environment.
+By buying cotton products from Body, such as intimates, you’re supporting initiatives that improve the livelihoods of cotton farmers around the world and ensuring farmers care for the environment in which cotton is grown.

 Ethical Sourcing Program